-Since 2015, Knut Weber has also been active as an orchestra and foundation board member for the Berliner Philharmoniker.
+From 2015 to 2022, Knut Weber had also been active as an orchestra and foundation board member for the Berliner Philharmoniker.
 He is co-founder of the “Bronislaw Huberman Forum” and member of the artistic advisory board of the Istanbul Music Festival.
 His greatest extra-musical interest is his family.
 In addition, he enjoys sporting activities, and since the beginning of the Corona period he often takes his dog to the forest outside Berlin or to one of the lakes in Brandenburg.

 Knut Weber plays on a cello by David Tecchler from 1730.